folio-org/stripes/doc/dev-guide.md

 Programming in Stripes is essentially [programming in React](https://facebook.github.io/react/docs/thinking-in-react.html), with one big difference: the provision of the Stripes object.
 As with regular React, data flows down through components (as props) and actions flow up.

-The Stripes object is provided as the `stripes` property to the top-level component of each module (and to its settings component, if it has one).
+The Stripes object is provided as the `stripes` property to the top-level component of each module.
 It is the responsibility of that component to make it available as required elsewhere in the module -- by passing the prop down to its children, by installing it in the React context, or by some other means.

 The Stripes object contains the following elements:

+* `locale` -- a short string specifying the prevailing locale, e.g. `en-US`.
+This should be consulted when rendering dates with `toLocaleDateString`, etc.

 * `connect` -- a function that can be used to connect subcomponents to [stripes-connect](https://github.com/folio-org/stripes-connect), enabling that module to use [the Stripes Connect API](https://github.com/folio-org/stripes-connect/blob/master/doc/api.md) to communicate with WSAPIs such as those provided by Okapi.